 Ellsworth is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 7,857 people and two constituent neighborhoods, Ellsworth is the 39th largest community in Maine.

 Unlike some cities, Ellsworth isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Ellsworth are a mix of both white- and blue-collar jobs.
 Overall, Ellsworth is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Ellsworth who work in sales jobs (14.29%), office and administrative support (12.96%), and management occupations (8.66%).
+There are especially a lot of people living in Ellsworth who work in office and administrative support (16.07%), sales jobs (11.14%), and management occupations (9.97%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ellsworth is worth considering.

 One of the nice things about Ellsworth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Ellsworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ellsworth residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Ellsworth include Irish, German, French , and Italian.

 The most common language spoken in Ellsworth is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.